A topic from the subject of Standardization in Chemistry.

 • Quality control in chemistry ensures accurate and reliable results in chemical analyses.

-• Involves establishing and following standardized procedures, using calibrated equipment, and monitoring quality consistently.
+• It involves establishing and following standardized procedures, using calibrated equipment, and monitoring quality consistently.

-• Essential for producing reliable data and maintaining the integrity of scientific experiments.
+• It is essential for producing reliable data and maintaining the integrity of scientific experiments.

 Main Concepts